Relax Evolution Strategy

 Relaxing guarantees might be more subtle than tightening them.
 Therefore, fewer transitions make sense:

-Note that we do not recommend to go down to an Experimental Preview.
+Note that we do not recommend going down to Experimental Preview.
+Customers already using the API in production are unlikely to welcome such downgrade.

 Target Solution Sketch (Evolution Outline)

-The life cycle guarantee primarily is a documentation item (first and foremost):
+The life cycle guarantee primarily is a documentation item (first and foremost).
+See Figure 3 for a visualization.

 Example(s)